Home > Recipes > Breakfast > Creamy German Rice Pudding (Milchreis)

 A red bowl of creamy rice pudding on a dark background.

-Creamy Rice Pudding (Milchreis)
+German Rice Pudding

 Caro Jensen

-This incredibly creamy rice pudding is an excellent meal-prep staple that makes a nourishing breakfast, easy snack, or simple dessert.
+This incredibly creamy German rice pudding is an excellent meal-prep staple that makes a nourishing breakfast, easy snack, or simple dessert.

 5 from 1 vote